PISAresearch/pisa/12-watchtower-API.md

 [ FIXME: define signature serialization formats]

 ### Range of values

+[ FIXME: fix this section.
+Add it to previous or rename]

 The ```watchtower_signature_algorithm``` can be ECDSA or SCHNORR.
 The other new fields are self-explanatory.